Ju777/THP_dev_w2d5-TicTacToe/README.md

 - The treeMorpions.js is functional, you can run it and check how it finds the game options round after round.

 ## Need to be done :
 - Because I am too short in time, the HTML tic-tac-toe project is not finalized.
-The treeMorpions.js file is the base for the IA.
+The treeMorpions.js file is the base for the future IA.
-- IA needs to be finished.
+- IA needs to be finished (= 2.3.3 of the project).